Do you let cold weather stop you from playing golf? That’s no excuse! Here are 5 TIPS for Playing Golf in Cold Weather.

 Bonus Tip #1: Enjoy a beverage – this includes but is not limited to: hot chocolate, hot tea, or even an adult beverage.
 These will all help you bear the cold weather!

-Bonus Tip #2: Take a golf trip to somewhere warm, maybe a golf cruise to the Caribbean.
+Bonus Tip #2: Take a golf trip to somewhere warm, maybe a golf cruise to the Mediterranean.
 Or just move somewhere with warmer weather! : )

 Playing golf in cold weather may be undesirable for both scratch-golfers and bogey-golfers alike, but for the true, avid golf lover, it’s simply part of the game.
 I play golf year-round, and although it’s never as many rounds as I’d hope, it isn’t the cold weather that stops me from teeing it up.
 It’s great exercise (especially if you walk).
 Pace of play is faster.
 It’s good practice for playing golf in inclement conditions, as well as those similar to what you can find on a golf vacation to the British Isles.
 You’ll certainly have a “one-up” on most of your friends the next time they decide the weather’s warm enough to go and tee it up.